dpfried/incoder/README.md

 # InCoder: A Generative Model for Code Infilling and Synthesis

-Daniel Fried, Armen Aghajanyan, Jessy Lin, Sida Wang, Eric Wallace, Freda Shi, Ruiqi Zhong, Wen-tau Yih, Luke Zettlemoyer, Mike Lewis
+Daniel Fried, Armen Aghajanyan, Jessy Lin, Sida Wang, Eric Wallace, Freda Shi, Ruiqi Zhong, Wen-tau Yih, Luke Zettlemoyer, and Mike Lewis

 This repository hosts example code showing how to use the model using HuggingFace's `transformers` library.
+Code to replicate the evaluation results in our paper (in Fairseq, which we used to train the model) is coming soon!

 See [our project site](https://sites.google.com/view/incoder-code-models) for more information, or [our paper](paper/InCoder-4-12-22.pdf), or [examples](https://sites.google.com/view/incoder-code-models/home/examples).

-Code to replicate the evaluation results in our paper (in Fairseq, which we used to train the model) is coming soon!

 ## Requirements